 - Forty percent of underage women having abortions report that neither parent knew of their abortion.
 Only 21 states require parental consent from either one, or both, parents.
 Thirty-eight states require knowledge and involvement from parents for minor abortions.

 - In the year 2013 the abortion industry reported a $2.1 billion dollar revenue.
 It reported a $147.8 million dollar profit.
-With 74.9% of profits being reported by Planned Parenthood alone.

 - The abortion rate of women on government assisted healthcare, or Medicaid, was reported as three times higher than other groups of women.
 It was reported that abortions were covered in some states under Obamacare, covering abortions on demand other than rape, incest, or life of mother as reason for abortion.